top of page

 Rosemary

-A common herb in Europe, rosemary is one of the hardest western herbs to locate here.
-It is one of the few crops we grow commercially and can be seen in its specially constructed Greenhouse in the Kitchen Garden.
+A common herb in Europe, rosemary is one of the hardest Western herbs to locate here.
 We have tried many various varieties but the only one that has withstood our unique jungle conditions is a sub species begged off the head gardener in Nuwara Eliya’s Botanical Gardens.

 Valpenela

-Prized as an Ayurvedic medicine, this herbal plant is a popular ingredient in salads and drinks.
+Prized for its medicinal properties, this herbal plant is a popular ingredient in salads and drinks.

 Vanilla

-This Marie Antoinette of the orchid world is hard to grow, harder still to pollinate (Ananda has to use a fine dry paint brush and pretend to be an insect), and still harder to bring to harvest, But it is much cherished in our kitchens and can be seen growing in our spice garden.
+This Marie Antoinette of the orchid world is hard to grow, harder still to pollinate (Ananda has to use a fine dry paint brush and pretend to be an insect), and still harder to bring to harvest.
+Still, it is much cherished in our kitchens and can be seen growing in our spice garden.

 bottom of page